Terms & Conditions for use of the PMCPA website

 You may print copies, and may download extracts, of any page(s) from this website and you may draw the attention of others within your organisation to content posted on this website.

-You must not modify the content of any materials you have printed off or downloaded in any way, and you must not use any illustrations, photographs, video or audio sequences or any graphics separately from any accompanying text.
+The content of any materials printed off or downloaded cannot be modified in any way.
+Also, the use of any illustrations, photographs, video or audio sequences or any graphics needs to be followed by accompanying text.

 ACCEPTABLE USE OF THIS WEBSITE

 This website may only be used for lawful purposes.
 The website must not be used for any of the following purposes:

 - In any way that breaches any applicable local, national or international, law or regulation;